stefanosAgelastos/IaCexample/README.md

 ## Setting up the resources:
 ### Autoscaling group
-I will start my research on the **autoscaling group**, since that is onde level above having one instance.
+I will start by exploring the **autoscaling group**, since that is onde level above having one instance.
 Here I feel confident enough to also start looking at the tutorial you send me.
 I found the autoscaling group in the AWS provider docs [here](https://www.terraform.io/docs/providers/aws/r/autoscaling_group.html)
 Looking at the documentation I see that I need a `aws_launch_configuration`